Natural Remedies for UTIs in Dogs

 Are Certain Dogs More Prone to UTIs?

-While any dog can get a UTI, they are more common in older females and dogs with sugar diabetes.
+While any dog can get a UTI, they are more common in older females and dogs with diabetes.
 Those who experience bladder stones may be more prone to UTIs too.
 Ongoing medication and treatment are helpful for recurrent infections, as is a holistic treatment plan that considers diet and supplements.

 Dog UTI Symptoms